itsadrianlucas/GoogleITSupportCertificate_Commands_Windows_Linux/PoweShell Commands - Google Course.md

 Start (used to start programs or open files) cat/Get-Content (displays the contents of files) more/Out-Host (views files page by page)
-Get-Alias (In PowerShell, used to list command aliases) Get-ChildItem (equivalent to ls in PowerShell) Write-Output/echo (display text or output values) findstr (finds text in files)
+Get-Alias (used to list command aliases) echo/Write-Output (display text or output values) findstr (finds text in files "for example ctrl + f")

 > (output redirection)
 >> (appends content to a file)
 2> (redirects errors to a file)
 < (input redirection, valid in both Linux and PowerShell)
 | (chains commands together, common in both)

 LINUX:
 pwd (shows the current directory)